mennchen22/udacity_traffic_sign_classifier/writeup_template.md

 ![alt text][lee_net_1]
 ![alt text][lee_net_2]
 ![alt text][lee_net_3]
+![alt text][lee_net_4]

 From the hyperparameter tuning this information could be gathered:

 Better results comes with lower batch size
-A lowered learning rate reduce the variance of the loss over time An epoch count of 100 fits the training model because the learning will not change the result with more epochs
+A lowered learning rate reduce the variance of the loss over time An epoch count of 200 fits the training model because the learning will increase even after 100eEpochs and stabelize at > 150 epochs

 ### Final results

-Best Validation accuracy: 93,6 % in Epoch 91
+Best Validation accuracy: 93.24 % in epoch 158
-Test Accuracy: 87,2%
+Test Accuracy: 89,99%

 ### Test a Model on New Images